andreasmhallberg/readingnotes/Bassiouney, 2010. Identity and code-choce in the speech of educated women and men in Egypt.md

 # Bassiouney, R., 2010.
-Identity and Code-Choice in the Speech of Educated Women and Men in Egypt: eveidence from tak shows.
+Identity and Code-Choice in the Speech of Educated Women and Men in Egypt: evidence from talk shows.
 I Arabic and the Media: Linguistic Analyses and Applications.
 BRILL, ss 97–121.

 Main claim that women use MSA in formal situations.